codemuse-app/codemuse/README.md

 # Getting Started

+# Installation and Log In

+CodeMuse Alpha can be downloaded from the VSCode extension marketplace.
+You should be able to install it and start using it in your current projects.
+You can also search for `CodeMuse` in the VSCode extension panel.

+If you wish to use the `.vsix` file for a manual installation, you can get the extension from the marketplace and use the `Download extension` link.
+You can then follow the [manual installation instructions](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix).

 ### How-to Video
 Find here a simple video on how to use [CodeMuse VSCode Extension](https://marketplace.visualstudio.com/items?itemName=codemuse-app.codemuse&ssr=false#overview), from installation to your first search query !